 "But for less than the average price of a latte, school nutrition professionals are expected to prepare and serve a nutritionally balanced lunch, complete with fruits, vegetables, lean protein, and milk.
 Underfunded school meal programs need additional support from Congress to maintain meal quality, meet additional nutrition standards and ensure access for students in need."

 Schools are facing both challenges and opportunities.
 States like Arkansas are taking bold steps toward universal access, while others maintain minimal requirements despite a high level of need.
+Now, those looking to take those steps forward will have to navigate the recent hurdles.
 For millions of students caught in America's breakfast gap, their access to morning nutrition remains heavily influenced by their zip code—a reality that may have lasting consequences for their education and development.

 Methodology